The meaning of Taekwon-do Patterns

 Practicing patterns also enables a student to acquire certain special techniques that cannot be obtained from either fundamental exercises or sparring.

-Historic relevance of Taekwon-do patterns
+The Meaning and Historic relevance of Taekwon-do patterns

 The name of the pattern and the number of movements of each pattern symbolize either heroic figures in Korean history or instances relating to historical events.